 Costs can range from $50,000 for a simple MVP to over $500,000 for a complex enterprise platform.
 The primary cost drivers are development team salaries, tech stack complexity, and ongoing infrastructure and maintenance expenses.

-4. What is the difference between single tenant and multi tenant architecture?
+5. What is the difference between authentication and authorization?

 An MVP allows you to launch a basic version of your product quickly to test your core assumptions with real users.
 It helps you gather valuable feedback, validate market demand, and reduce the risk of building a product nobody wants, which is the top reason startups fail.